Azure/azure-iiot-opc-vault-service/README.md

 ##### An overview of the OPC UA Certificate Management Service is [here](docs/opcvault-services-overview.md).

-The certificate management service for OPC UA facilitates the OPC Vault microservice to implement the CA certificate cloud service for OPC UA devices based on Azure Key Vault and CosmosDB, a ASP.Net Core sample web application front end and a OPC UA GDS server based on .Net Standard.
+The certificate management service for OPC UA facilitates the **OPC Vault Microservice** to implement the CA certificate cloud service for OPC UA devices based on Azure Key Vault and CosmosDB, a ASP.Net Core sample web application front end and a **OPC Vault Edge Module** to implement a OPC UA GDS server based on .Net Standard.

 ### This repository contains the following: